Estimated reading time: 5 minutes

 Taking tax out of wages

-You’ll need to report any amounts you withhold from your workers’ pay in the PAYG tax withheld section of your BAS and pay these amounts to the ATO when your BAS is due.
+You may still need to report any amounts you withhold from your workers’ pay in the PAYG tax withheld section of your BAS.

 Do you have to lodge a Taxable Payments Annual Report?